GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - Support for USDZ was also added but is untested:
       - Purely logical approach, not sure if it is correct
   - `GLTF Viewer` is for v2.0 glTF files and is currently using r164 of three.js:
-    - doesn't support obsolete `pbrSpecularGlossiness`
+    - does not support obsolete `pbrSpecularGlossiness`
     - supports currently arbitrary `KHR_animation_pointer`
   - `GLTFS Viewer` is for v2.0 glTF files and is currently using r150 of three.js:
     - supports obsolete `pbrSpecularGlossiness`
-    - doesn't support either `Anisotropy` or currently arbitrary `KHR_animation_pointer`
+    - does not support either `Anisotropy` or currently arbitrary `KHR_animation_pointer`
   - `GLTF Legacy` viewer is for v1.0 glTF files and is purely experimental and rather limited (see notes further below)

 - Special notes about `ASSIMP Viewer` which is using [ASSIMPJS](https://github.com/kovacsv/assimpjs) interface and [ASSIMP](https://github.com/assimp/assimp) library:
-  - This is a revamped version of my GLTF Viewer and is a sort of ASSIMP(JS) / three.js hybrid
+  - This is a revamped version of my GLTF Viewer and is a sort of ASSIMP(JS) + three.js hybrid
   - It can be used instead of both GLTF v1.0 and v2.0 viewers and also provides more export options
   - Here are example URLs for GLTF v1.0 of the [Barramundi Fish](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/1.0/BarramundiFish) so just pay attention to the special case of the `glTF + BIN + textures` formatting:
     - `https://github.com/KhronosGroup/glTF-Sample-Models/blob/master/1.0/BarramundiFish/glTF-Binary/BarramundiFish.glb`